CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 And, Batya – and, Jeff, maybe think of one other item with our sales team, and I've been talking, obviously, with the sales team the last few months to see what's going on out there.
 And one of the things that they refer to is just the uncertainty that's been caused by the elongated process of bringing these two companies together.
 And I realize it's somewhat of an excuse, but it's real to these folks and they're uncertain of where they're going to be.

-We changed (37:07) especially in the global enterprise space, we changed out the leadership to the Level 3 leadership (37:11) and it caused a lot of unrest within the CenturyLink ranks.
+We changed out the – especially in the global enterprise space, we changed out the leadership to the Level 3 leadership and it caused a lot of unrest within the CenturyLink ranks.
 And I've tried to put that to rest, we've all worked on it, but it's been a real factor out there.
-And I believe that after the first year we get these teams on the same – get a team to sign, (37:26) to get everyone on the same page, we're going to see better performance of our sales teams.
+And I believe that after the first year we get these teams on the same – get teams assigned, to get everyone on the same page, we're going to see better performance of our sales teams.

 Batya Levi - UBS Securities LLC